JuliaGNI/GeometricMachineLearning.jl/docs/src/manifolds/existence_and_uniqueness_theorem.md

 ## Time-Dependent Vector Fields

-We proved the theorem above for a time-independent vector field ``X``, but it also holds for time-dependent vector fields, i.e. for mapping of the form:
+We proved the theorem above for a time-independent vector field ``X``, but it also holds for time-dependent vector fields, i.e. for mappings of the form:

 ```math
 X: [0,T]\times\mathcal{M}\to{}TM.